diyaradj/Data-analysis-projects/Media store data analysis.md

 | Name of the singer   | Name of the user      | Amount spent by the user  |
 | ---------------------|:---------------------:|:-------------------------:|
 | Iron Maiden          |     Mark Taylor       |               209.9       |
 ## Which genre is the most popular in each country?
-The most popular genres are defined as the ones that bought most frequently.
+The most popular genres are defined as the ones that were bought the most frequently.
 > ###### Query
 ```
 WITH